Entry requirements

 Skills

-Writing skills, description skills, application of knowledge skills, evaluation skills, independent study skills, organisation skills and time management.
+You will develop a series of skills studying criminology including writing skills, description skills, application of knowledge skills, evaluation skills, independent study skills, organisation skills and time management.

 Careers/destinations